LATEST UPDATES

 Built in 1940 as federal public housing, the Bunker Hill Housing development is severely depreciated with many buildings in disrepair due to lack of federal funding.
 Through a public-private partnership with the City of Boston, the existing 42 buildings will be replaced with 15 new residential buildings, retail and community space, as well as green spaces and connections to the surrounding Charlestown neighborhood.

-Our team appreciates the many neighborhood residents who attended the community meetings as we continue our planning, and we look forward to working together to make Charlestown an even better home for all members of our community.
+Our team appreciates the many neighborhood residents who attended community meetings throughout planning and the start of construction, and we look forward to working together to make Charlestown an even better home for all members of our community.

 Community Engagement